gmires/monkey-pascal/README.md

-﻿# monkey pascal interpreter with Garbage Collector mark-and-sweep Code for “Writing an Interpreter in Go” by Thorsten Ball in Pascal.
+﻿# monkey pascal interpreter with Garbage Collector mark-and-sweep and Debugger Code for “Writing an Interpreter in Go” by Thorsten Ball in Pascal.

 # Array